Ullmann Wealth Partners Group LLC Sells 391 Shares of iShares Core S&P Small-Cap ETF (NYSEARCA:IJR)

-Ullmann Wealth Partners Group LLC decreased its position in iShares Core S&P Small-Cap ETF (NYSEARCA:IJR – Free Report) by 1.4% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 27,259 shares of the exchange traded fund’s stock after selling 391 shares during the period. iShares Core S&P Small-Cap ETF comprises approximately 0.5% of Ullmann Wealth Partners Group LLC’s portfolio, making the stock its 28th biggest holding.
-Ullmann Wealth Partners Group LLC’s holdings in iShares Core S&P Small-Cap ETF were worth $2,571,000 at the end of the most recent reporting period.
+Ullmann Wealth Partners Group LLC reduced its stake in shares of iShares Core S&P Small-Cap ETF (NYSEARCA:IJR – Free Report) by 1.4% in the third quarter, according to its most recent filing with the SEC.
+The institutional investor owned 27,259 shares of the exchange traded fund’s stock after selling 391 shares during the period. iShares Core S&P Small-Cap ETF comprises approximately 0.5% of Ullmann Wealth Partners Group LLC’s portfolio, making the stock its 28th biggest position.
+Ullmann Wealth Partners Group LLC’s holdings in iShares Core S&P Small-Cap ETF were worth $2,571,000 as of its most recent SEC filing.

-Several other institutional investors have also recently made changes to their positions in IJR.
-Clearstead Trust LLC increased its holdings in shares of iShares Core S&P Small-Cap ETF by 56.2% in the second quarter.
-Clearstead Trust LLC now owns 289 shares of the exchange traded fund’s stock worth $28,000 after purchasing an additional 104 shares during the period.
-Hoese & Co LLP grew its stake in shares of iShares Core S&P Small-Cap ETF by 80.0% during the second quarter.
-Hoese & Co LLP now owns 306 shares of the exchange traded fund’s stock valued at $30,000 after buying an additional 136 shares during the last quarter.
-Heritage Wealth Advisors grew its stake in shares of iShares Core S&P Small-Cap ETF by 62.0% during the second quarter.
-Heritage Wealth Advisors now owns 324 shares of the exchange traded fund’s stock valued at $32,000 after buying an additional 124 shares during the last quarter.
-Stonebridge Capital Advisors LLC grew its stake in shares of iShares Core S&P Small-Cap ETF by 354.9% during the first quarter.
-Stonebridge Capital Advisors LLC now owns 414 shares of the exchange traded fund’s stock valued at $45,000 after buying an additional 323 shares during the last quarter.
-Finally, Toth Financial Advisory Corp grew its stake in shares of iShares Core S&P Small-Cap ETF by 105.5% during the third quarter.
-Toth Financial Advisory Corp now owns 487 shares of the exchange traded fund’s stock valued at $46,000 after buying an additional 250 shares during the last quarter.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Clearstead Trust LLC grew its holdings in shares of iShares Core S&P Small-Cap ETF by 56.2% in the second quarter.
+Clearstead Trust LLC now owns 289 shares of the exchange traded fund’s stock valued at $28,000 after acquiring an additional 104 shares in the last quarter.
+Hoese & Co LLP grew its holdings in shares of iShares Core S&P Small-Cap ETF by 80.0% in the second quarter.
+Hoese & Co LLP now owns 306 shares of the exchange traded fund’s stock valued at $30,000 after acquiring an additional 136 shares in the last quarter.
+Heritage Wealth Advisors grew its holdings in shares of iShares Core S&P Small-Cap ETF by 62.0% in the second quarter.
+Heritage Wealth Advisors now owns 324 shares of the exchange traded fund’s stock valued at $32,000 after acquiring an additional 124 shares in the last quarter.
+Stonebridge Capital Advisors LLC grew its holdings in shares of iShares Core S&P Small-Cap ETF by 354.9% in the first quarter.
+Stonebridge Capital Advisors LLC now owns 414 shares of the exchange traded fund’s stock valued at $45,000 after acquiring an additional 323 shares in the last quarter.
+Finally, Toth Financial Advisory Corp grew its holdings in shares of iShares Core S&P Small-Cap ETF by 105.5% in the third quarter.
+Toth Financial Advisory Corp now owns 487 shares of the exchange traded fund’s stock valued at $46,000 after acquiring an additional 250 shares in the last quarter.

 iShares Core S&P Small-Cap ETF Trading Down 1.7 %